 If you are injured in a motorcycle accident you may be entitled to compensation.
 However, if you were not wearing a helmet, it can be hard to get the money you need.
 Others involved in your accident will point out that you could have reduced the seriousness of your injury if you had been wearing a helmet.
 When this is established, you may be forced to accept some degree of fault.
-This will directly impact any damages that you are able to recover for your injuries.
+This will directly impact any damages that you can recover from your injuries.

 Need Legal Help?

 Have you recently been injured in a San Diego motorcycle accident?
 Call Injury Trial Lawyers, APC for immediate legal assistance.
-We will review your case and help you understand your legal options.
+We will review your case and help you understand your legal options based on California Helmet Laws.
 If you want to file a claim, we will fight to maximize any financial award you receive.
 Call us today to schedule your free case assessment.